 Students perform two major all school musical productions each year.
 A sacred musical is presented at Christmas, and a secular performance occurs in the spring.
 The all school talent show allows students to share their many gifts in an uplifting, stress-free setting as a way to wrap up the school year.
 Field trips will vary from year to year, but may include visits to The Meyerson Symphony Center, Dallas Children’s Theater Center, Dallas Theater Center, Casa Manana, and Winspear Opera House.
 In-house field trips will be incorporated from time to time.

-Art classes are taught by Mrs. Tammy Wooten.
-Each class has art class once a week for one hour.
-Mrs. Wooten guides the students through a series of projects using a variety of mediums and experiences to encourage creative expression through art.
-Some of the concepts taught include fundamentals of drawing, multi-layer coloring, and sculpture creations.
+Art classes are taught by Mrs. Lauren Burns.
+Each class has art class once a week for 55 minutes.
+Mrs. Burns guides the students through a series of projects using a variety of mediums and experiences to encourage creative expression through art.
+Some concepts taught include fundamentals of drawing, multi-layer coloring, and sculpture creations.
 Part of the art curriculum includes studying the life and techniques of famous artists and then applying those techniques to student projects.
 Some projects may be coordinated with classroom studies.
 Art projects are proudly displayed in the hallway, the school office and on the school Facebook page.

-Students in Kindergarten through 2nd grade participate in a fine motor lab taught by Lizzie Bumpas.
+Students in Kindergarten through 2nd grade participate in a fine motor lab taught by Cathy Heald.
 Kindergarteners have four classes a week.
 1st graders attend three classes a week, and 2nd graders have two classes a week.
 In the motor lab, the students rotate through several stations, performing activities designed to strengthen fine motor and visual motor skills.
 The curriculum for the motor lab was developed by a local occupational therapist.